kemnguyenle/TurEngMix/README.md

 ## Reproducing the results

-**[`docs/PAPER_MAPPING.md`](docs/PAPER_MAPPING.md) maps every table in the paper to the script that produces it**, records the metric definitions, and lists what is not reproducible and why.
-Start there.
+**[`docs/PAPER_MAPPING.md`](docs/PAPER_MAPPING.md) maps every table in the paper to the script that produces it** and records the metric definitions.

 The short version — produce predictions, then score them: